dimagi/commcare-hq/docker/README.md

 General usage
 -------------
-The following commands assumes that you have updated your localsettings as described above.

-**Print the help**

 ```
   $ ./dockerhq.sh --help
 ```

-**Start/stop the services (couch, postgres, elastic, redis)**
+**The services (couch, postgres, elastic, redis, zookeeper, kafka)**
 ```
   $ ./dockerhq.sh services start
+  $ ./dockerhq.sh services stop
+  $ ./dockerhq.sh services logs postgres
 ```
+The following services are included.
+Their ports are mapped to the local host so you can connect to them directly.

+* Easticsearch (9200 & 9300)
+* PostgreSQL (5432)
+* CouchDB (5984)
+* Redis (6397)
+* Zookeeper (2181)
+* Kafka (9092)

 **Run the django server**

+Assumes that you have updated your localsettings as described above.

 ```
   $ ./dockerhq.sh runserver